The Black Douglas

 Was the Scottish nation built on a unique culture and identity?

-Sir Henry and Lady Margaret were betrothed late in 1302 and instead of taking the news on the chin de Segrave asked Edward I to allow him to march an army of 30,000 soldiers to invade Scotland.
+According to the account Sir Henry and Lady Margaret were betrothed late in 1302 and instead of taking the news on the chin de Segrave asked Edward I to allow him to march an army of 30,000 soldiers off to invade Scotland.
 In February 1303 30,000 soldiers crossed the border under the cover of darkness and descended upon Melrose.
 From there they split into three forces with one attacking Borthwick Castle near Gorebridge; the second besieging Lady Margaret's home at Dalhousie Castle; and the third, under de Segrave, assaulting Sir Henry St. Clair at Rosslyn.

 Fortunately, Prior Abernathy, at Mount Lothian Priory (near Balantradoch), sent monks on horseback to raise the alarm.
 Sir William Wallace, Sir John Comyn, Sir Symon Fraser, Somerfield of Carnwarth, Simon of the Lee, Flemming of Cumbernauld and Sir Henry St. Clair were all within reach.